sannajammeh/tw-classed/readme.md

 ##### Using the `as` prop

-This allows for TypeScript intellisense to
+This allows for TypeScript intellisense to infer props based on the `as` prop.

 ```tsx
 import classed from "tw-classed";